 The right agent will have a wealth of knowledge about the current market, be a skilled negotiator and will ensure they’re finding you the best property to meet your needs.
 They’ll be there to provide an objective opinion when you need it, and ultimately will be able to make the process a lot less stressful for you.

 But aren’t there real estate websites I can use myself?

 If you do like to do things yourself, there are plenty of resources out there to help you in your house hunt.
-Sites like Zoocasa, RedPin, and BuzzBuzz Home all aggregate listings for you in one, easy-to-use place.
+Realtor.ca will show you all the properties for sale and Toronto Real Estate Board will show you all the stats.